-The payment standards are set between 90% and 115% of the fair market rents for the Kansas City metropolitan statistical area for localities of DeSoto, Edgerton, Gardner, Leawood, Lenexa, Merriam, Mission, Overland Park, Prairie Village, Roeland Park, Shawnee, Spring Hill, Stilwell and Westwood area.
+The payment standards are set at 120% of the fair market rents for the Kansas City metropolitan statistical area for localities of DeSoto, Edgerton, Gardner, Leawood, Lenexa, Merriam, Mission, Overland Park, Prairie Village, Roeland Park, Shawnee, Spring Hill, Stilwell and Westwood area.

 Amount includes rent plus utility allowance.
 The amount per number of bedrooms is as follows:

 - 0 bedroom = $1,062